 He said: “It is not the ‘hell on earth’ like it is often reported in the international media, however, we need to work hard to make it a place where about 10,000 scrap workers can earn a living under improved health and environmental conditions.”

-A young man breaking apart old television sets with a stone to recover aluminium at Agbogbloshie, Accra, Ghana/ August 2019.
+A young man breaking apart old television sets with a stone to recover iron at Agbogbloshie, Accra, Ghana/ August 2019.
 This area of the scrapyard is strewn with crushed CRT screens.
 Photo Credit: Muntaka Chasant/atcmask.com

 Dr. Oswald is partly correct there.
 For instance, Agbogbloshie scrapyard is unlikely the largest e-waste dumpsite in the world, as often reported.
 There doesn’t appear to be any evidence to support this.